anvix9/anvix-c.github.io/pages/about.md

 <br/>

 <p style="text-align: justify;">
 Just a passionate of learning.
 I do a lot of experiments and reflects on them either on AI or other stuffs that you will be able to see in this blog.
 I don't walk with the trends <strong>blindly</strong> I rather question it and go reverse if necessary.
 As Feynman said, <mark>there is a difference between knowing the name of something and knowing what that thing is</mark>.
-I will be mostly treating subject that is closely related to learning from the theory to the practical point of view.
+I will be mostly treating subjects that are closely related to learning from theory to the practical point of view.

 </p>